8 Things to Know Before You Publish Your First YouTube Video

 - Have a linked AdSense account.

-To capitalize on this high traffic opportunity further, consider prompting your viewers to click a pop-up card in your video script, or add in a custom graphic to draw even more attention to it.
+Consider prompting your viewers to click a pop-up card in your video script, or add in a custom graphic to draw even more attention to it.

 YouTube Tips #6: Factor in Footage for a 15 Second End Screen